FTCLib/FTCLib/readme.md

 There is still a great need for Alpha testers, so also please contact us if you are interested in that.

 # Attention Users!
 This library uses Java 8!
-If you do already have Java 8 on your FTC Project, please do so!
+If you do not already have Java 8 on your FTC Project, please do so!
 If you do not know how to, read further. __Doing this__ *will* __require all other devices to delete and then reclone the project following the change!__ You get weird Android Studio errors other wise.
 To change, go to the `build.common.gradle` and find the lines that say

 ```groovy
     compileOptions {